 SR 182 begins at the junction of US 395, near Bridgeport in Mono County, and runs in a northeasterly direction for 12.65 miles to the Nevada state line.
 The first segment of the route (PM 0.00 to 5.10) provides access to Bryant Field Airport, Bridgeport Indian Colony, local housing, the Bridgeport Reservoir, and recreational areas around the reservoir.
-The Bridgeport Reservoir is located adjacent to SR 182 on the East Walker River and has one privately owned marina/camp ground and a privately owned Recreational Vehicle (RV) Park.
-The second segment of the route (PM 5.10 to 12.56) ends at the California/Nevada state line and the route becomes Nevada State Route 338.
+The Bridgeport Reservoir is located adjacent to SR 182 on the Eat Walker River and has one privately owned marina/camp ground and a privately owned RV Park.
+The second segment of the route (PM 5.10 to 12.56) ends at the state line and provides access Nevada State Route 338.
 This segment is adjacent to the East Walker River and the Humboldt Toiyabe National Forest.

-Route Purpose:
+Route Purose:

-SR 182 serves the Bridgeport Valley community.
-The route provides access to recreational opportunities for tourists visiting Bridgeport Valley and facilitates the movement of goods and people from California to Nevada.
-Along SR 182, there are many recreational opportunities such as the Bridgeport Reservoir, East Walker River which is a popular place for fly fishing and associated natural resources in the surrounding area.
+SR 182 serves the Bridgeport Valley, and Paradise Shores RV Park & Marina communities The route provides access to recreational opportunities for tourists visiting Bridgeport Valley and facilitates the movement of goods, people and resources from California to Nevada.
+Along SR 182, there are many recreational opportunities available at the Bridgeport Reservoir, wetlands and associated natural resources in the surrounding area.
 SR 182 is identified as an alternate route when US 395 is closed in Walker Canyon, north of Bridgeport.
 It carries light commercial and rural goods movement and is identified as a Terminal Access (Surface Transportation Assistance Act) route.
 Pedestrians and bicyclists are allowed on all of SR 182 as it is a shared roadway.